Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

-(This post contains affiliate links) Idaho is famous for the potatoes we grow.
-Naturally we love to eat Idaho potatoes.
+Do it yourself Dehydrated hashbrowns, an easy way to preserve your potatoes.
+Idaho is famous for the potatoes we grow.
+Naturally, we love to eat Idaho potatoes.
 Every year we plant a lot of potatoes in our garden.
 We eat them, give them to our kids, neighbors, and friends and it seems we still have an abundance to store.
 Since a root cellar is on our list to build hopefully in the near future, we can’t store our fresh potatoes very long.
 I have come up with a few different ways to store them long term.

 For a few years, I tried different ways of making hash browns and trying to freeze them.
 A couple of years ago I finally figured out a way that works for me.
 So I would like to share this with you.

 The first thing I do is bring the potatoes in and wash them really good.
 I put them on my big cookie sheets and put them into the oven to bake.
 I have a convection oven so I can bake three pans at a time.
 It doesn’t take long for me to bake a large batch.
 I try to put potatoes that are about the same size on each pan.
 If you can’t do this, no worries, you may just have to take them out of the oven as they get done.